 Any support outside of these pre-configured ones can be manually typed into the “Restraint Code” field.

 When supports are applied, the fixity codes are based on the global axis of your project, not the local axis of the member that is connected to it.
 For more information on these fixity codes, please visit our blog piece on Fixity codes.

 Once the user enters an ‘S” in a particular direction, another input will appear to prompt the user to enter a Stiffness for that particular direction. e.g. if the user enters a Vertical Spring (like the above example) an input for Y Stiffness will appear.
-The stiffness input is entered as force/distance (kip/ft, kN/m etc..) which essentially represents how much force is required to compress the spring by a given distance (foot, metre).
+The stiffness input is entered as force/distance (kip/ft, kN/m, etc..) which essentially represents how much force is required to compress the spring by a given distance (foot, meter).